 - Be a good example.
 Want your kids to clean up their act?
 Clean up yours first.
 “If one of the parents is slovenly and doesn’t provide a good example,” says Wibbelsman, “how can you expect the teen to be conscientious about keeping things clean?”

 - Don’t micromanage.
 Give your teens a task and a deadline.
 Then back off and let them accomplish it in their own way.
 So when your son’s doing yard work, don’t keep butting in with leaf-raking tips.
-Don’t keep pushing your daughter, for her own sake, to get her laundry out of the way first thing in the morning.
+Don’t keep pushing your daughter, for their own sake, to get their laundry out of the way first thing in the morning.
 Sure, you mean well.
 But you’re getting involved when you don’t need to be, and probably driving your kids nuts – which could make for some unnecessary conflict.

 - Keep your cool.
-So your son told you – five times! – that he would take out the garbage.
-But he didn’t, and the trashcans are now overflowing and buzzing with flies.
+So your son told you – five times! – that they would take out the garbage.
+But they didn’t, and the trashcans are now overflowing and buzzing with flies.
 Sure, you’re angry.
 But try not to let anger dictate what you do next.
 As much as you can, you want to stick to the responsibilities and repercussions that you’ve worked out with your teen.
 Keeping things predictable will make it less personal and less heated.

 - Don’t be mean.
 “Parents have to be careful not to get negative,” says Wibbelsman.
 “Don’t start demeaning your kid, calling her a slob all the time.
 That doesn’t work.”
 Instead, you need to help build your teens’ self-image, and to encourage basic cleanliness as a sign of self-respect.